-What have you been doing since lock-down on March 23rd?
+What have you been doing since the first lock-down in March 2020?

-Life is completely different for all of us.
-How we live, work, shop and interact is radically different and we want to ensure that this is reflected in the museum and archived collections.
+Life continues to be completely different for all of us.
+How we live, work, shop and interact is radically different as we are in the third major lockdown.
+We want to ensure that this is reflected in the museum and our archived collections.

-Chard Museum is launching a project asking people to share their experiences and memories of the coronavirus pandemic.
+In April 2020 Chard Museum launched this project asking people to share their experiences and memories of the coronavirus pandemic.
 The Covid-19 outbreak is a landmark moment in human history and the history of Chard.
-We are keen to capture information about what happened locally to inform future generations, create resource boxes and future displays and exhibits.
+We are keen to capture information about what happened locally to inform future generations, create resource boxes and subsequently future displays and exhibits.

 What are we collecting?

-We are looking to develop a broad range of materials and experiences about how people felt, the way the community pulled together, experiences of the weekly clap for our carers event, responses to key workers on the frontline, the challenges or joys of home schooling and how local businesses reacted.
+We are looking to develop a broad range of materials and experiences about how people felt, the way the community pulled together, experiences of the weekly clap for our carers and more recently to honour Colonel Sir Tom Moore, responses to key workers on the frontline, the challenges or joys of home schooling and how local businesses reacted.

 Archives or artefacts that you donate might include

 diaries or reminiscences that may have been made during lockdown and the ensuing weeks